Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 One of Ailes' former colleagues said he was fixated on Roginsky's links to Lautenberg.

-Ever so often, Roginsky told others at the time, Ailes would call her over and ask whether News Corp or he would be called up to testify on Capitol Hill.
+Ever so often, Roginsky told others at the time, Ailes would call her over and ask whether News Corp. or he would be called up to testify on Capitol Hill.
 By her account to others, Ailes' requests mystified her: Roginsky had no insight to offer.

 Ailes cited the Floorgraphics hacking case but, according to others, he was also anxious over a New York Times report that he might be indicted over allegations he had directed another Murdoch executive and Fox News host, Judith Regan, to lie under oath about having an affair with former New York City Police Commissioner Bernard Kerik.
 Concerns over that allegation may have played into Fox's decision to pay Regan $10.75 million to leave the network.